 It is important to understand what the laws consider a disability to be, especially if you intend on applying for disability benefits such as Social Security Disability or Supplemental Security Income.
-Specific definitions do vary slightly between laws.

 Social Security Administration definition